-A corneal ulcer is an infection on the front surface of the eye, the cornea.
+A corneal ulcer is an an inflammatory and/or infective condition of the cornea involving a disruption of its topmost epithelial layer down through its middle or stromal layer.
 The cornea is the clear, protective covering at the front of the eye and is the first part of the eye to focus light.
-A corneal ulcer is often the result of an untreated corneal abrasion (a scratch on the cornea).
+A corneal ulcer can often be the result of an untreated corneal abrasion (a scratch on the cornea).
 Once an injury or scratch occurs, bacteria immediately begin invading the wound, which leads to infection and corneal ulcers.

 Corneal ulcers occur in people of all ages.
 Typically the ulcer is infectious, but some corneal ulcers are not.
 Pain, redness, and vision problems are usually associated with ulcers that contain bacteria.
 Still, all corneal ulcers should be looked at by an eye care professional to ensure that there is no infection and to help craft an appropriate treatment plan.